 Unbreakable’s eerily unorthodox approach to the sub-genre it portrays sets it apart as one of a kind, and that’s just the beginning of the surprises its story provides.

 The plot revolves mostly around two characters.
 In Philadelphia in 1961, Elijah Price (Samuel L. Jackson) is born with Type I osteogenesis imperfecta, a rare disease that renders sufferers’ bones extremely fragile and prone to fracture.
-As revealed later in flashbacks, Elijah—who grows up to become a comic-book art dealer—develops a theory, based on the comics he has read during his many hospital stays, that if he represents extreme human frailty, there must be someone “unbreakable” at the opposite extreme.
+As revealed later in flashbacks, Elijah—who grows up to become a comic-book art dealer—develops a theory based on the comics he has read during his many hospitals stays.
+If he represents extreme human frailty, there must be someone “unbreakable” at the opposite extreme.

 Although it becomes apparent the two are opposites, what isn’t obvious is how far that oppositeness goes.
 Dunn continues to use his abilities to intervene in one bad situation after another, never suspecting, as does the viewer, what’s behind the series of potentially deadly developments or the actual nature of the situation he is experiencing.

 The film is moody and develops at a leisurely pace, and is so subtle in how it develops it never telegraphs the real story taking place.
 At the center of its narrative, that it is Price who is manipulating things all along, putting Dunn into one deadly test after another, up to the point of finding out his one weakness is something so innocuous as water and how it can destroy him.
 It’s not until the film’s end the actual nature of their relationship sees the light of day as Dunn discovers he does have superhuman powers and the revelation that Price was behind every deadly situation he has experienced.
 The true evil nature of the fragile man Price is a shocking revelation at the end, and that the man has been his evil archenemy all along.